 133 Flag Pond Road (just one-half mile from Route 1)

 Seven varieties of high bush berries.
-PYO or pre-picked quarts as available.
-Check Facebook for hours.
+No pesticides or sprays.

 703 Bridgton Road